derhuerst/dotfiles/README.md

 bash <(curl -s https://raw.githubusercontent.com/mathiasbynens/dotfiles/master/bootstrap.sh)
 ```

-If you already did this oder don't want to do it, install the **basic dotfiles** now.
+If you already did this or don't want to do it, install the **basic dotfiles** now.

 ```bash
 cd ~